myquartz/tomcat-libxslt/README.md

 # The tomcat-libxslt container build

-This contains building scripts for Apache Tomcat with LibXSLT for XML configuration mangling.
-Supported Tomcat versions:
+This source repository contains building scripts for Apache Tomcat with LibXSLT for XML configuration mangling.
+Tomcat's main configuration files are server.xml, tomcat-users.xml, Catalina/localhost/your-app.xml... so it is best to use xsltproc to manipulate them.

-  1. Tomcat 8.5 with JDK 8, 11
-  2. Tomcat 9 with JDK 11, 17
-  3. Tomcat 10.0, 10.1 with JDK 11, 17, without or with CDI and CXF modules compiled.
-  4. AMD64 and ARM64/v8 platform support.

 # Supported features

+The script builds Apache Tomcat to manipulate configuration for:

+1. Tomcat HTTP, HTTPS, AJP Connector ports.
+2. Database Resource for JNDI lookup
+3. Realm Resource for authentication/authorization.
+4. Cluster manager with application session synchronization.
-1. Context-based: the startup script will create the context-deployed "conf/Catalina/localhost/application.xml" file for application.war.
+5. Context-based: the startup script will create/change the context-deployed "conf/Catalina/localhost/application.xml" file (that is by default copied application.war/META-INF/context.xml).
-2. Global resource: the startup script will update conf/server.xml into <GlobalNamingResources /> for the resource.
+6. Global resource: the startup script will update conf/server.xml into `<GlobalNamingResources />` for the resource.
+7. Bundle of Tomcat's modules for supporting CDI (the OWB library) and Jax-RS (the CFX library).
+8. AMD64 and ARM64/v8 platform support with docker buildx.

+Supported Tomcat versions and variants are:

+  1. Tomcat 8.5 with JDK 8, 11 (non-CDI/Jax-RS supported).
+  2. Tomcat 9 with JDK 11, 17.
+  3. Tomcat 10.0, 10.1 with JDK 11, 17.

+## The Tomcat's Web Application Context

 For context-based deployment, an ENV named **DEPLOY_CONTEXT** has to be defined to indicate your **application**.war name.
-If not, ROOT.war assumed.
+If not, ROOT.war is assumed.
+Global resource does not impacted by this variable.

 ## HTTP/HTTPS/AJP Ports

 You can change the listening port of the tomcat instance by the following ENV variables:

-1. TOMCAT_HTTP_PORT: the HTTP port - default to 8080 - changing to <Connector /> element in the server.xml.
+1. TOMCAT_HTTP_PORT: the HTTP port - default to 8080 - changing to `<Connector />` element in the server.xml.
-2. TOMCAT_HTTPS_PORT: the HTTPS port - default to empty - changing to <Connector of SSL /> element in the server.xml (no keystore yet).
+2. TOMCAT_HTTPS_PORT: the HTTPS port - default to empty - changing to `<Connector />` element in the server.xml (no keystore yet).
-3. TOMCAT_AJP_PORT: the AJP port - default to 8009 - changing to <Connector /> element in the server.xml.
+3. TOMCAT_AJP_PORT: the AJP port - default to 8009 - changing to `<Connector />` element in the server.xml.
 4. CONNECTOR_MAX_THREADS: maximum threads of the connector.

 ## Data Source

-A context-based data source or a global-based data source will be added to context.xml or server.xml accordingly, based-on enviroment variables.
+A context-based data source or a global-based data source will be added to context.xml or server.xml accordingly, based-on which enviroment variable defined.

 The following ENV variables to define a data source: